dxganta/polygon-stablecoin-strategy/README.md

 ```
 ## Deployment

+You can have a look at the deployment script at (/scripts/deploy.py)

 When you are finished testing and ready to deploy to the mainnet:

 1. [Import a keystore](https://eth-brownie.readthedocs.io/en/stable/account-management.html#importing-from-a-private-key) into Brownie for the account you wish to deploy from.